thegworld/gtx-browser/chrome/browser/share/README.md

 ## //chrome/browser/share

-This directory contains the implementation of some of the sharing, social, and community features in Chromium.
+This directory contains the implementation of some of the sharing, social, and community features in GTx Browser.
 Specifically, this directory contains the implementations for parts of:

 * QR code generation
 * Link-to-text / link-to-highlight
 * Screenshot editing
-* The Android Chromium share hub
+* The Android GTx Browser share hub

 Related directories: